 What is observation in early childhood education? 🤔

 Observation is the process of tracking children’s behavior over a period of time.
 Through meaningful and detailed documentation, educators are able to see patterns and plan age-appropriate activities, gain insight into how a child thinks about the world, and provide opportunities to change the learning environment to promote growth and development.
+The history of early childhood education explains many of the influences that have shaped the field of early childhood education into what it is today.

 Why do we observe children’s development? 🧐